-The Company has limited exposure to interest rate risk as debt issued to Equitix Fund VI Finco Ltd has a fixed interest rate of 11% and the majority of the underlying borrowings are fixed rate loans.
+The Company has limited exposure to interest rate risk as debt issued to Equitix Fund VI Finco Ltd has an interest rate ranging from 7% to 11% and the majority of the underlying borrowings are fixed rate loans.
 Therefore the Company has limited exposure to cash flow risk due to changes in interest rates over variable rate borrowings.
 The fixed rate borrowings are carried at amortised cost and hence not exposed to fair value movements due to changes in interest rates.